[CMC T2-2-A] Optimal Transport and Machine Learning

 Lecturer: Seungjin Choi (Computer Science and Engineering, POSTECH)

-Deep Generative Models for Density Estimation
+Title: Deep Generative Models for Density Estimation

 Abstract: Density estimation is a core problem in machine learning, the goal of which is to construct an estimate, based on observed data, of an unobservable underlying probability density function.
 Generative models have played a critical role for density estimation.
 In this talk, I begin with linear generative models where some conditional independence structures are imposed on parameterized distributions in linear model to build a problem-specific density which is learned from a training dataset.
 Then, I explain rather recent advances in deep generative models where deep neural networks incorporate encoder or decoder in generative models.
 Two important categories are emphasized in terms of prescribed models or implicit models, including variational autoencoders and generative adversarial nets.